isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         T* last;
     };

-This is nice and general, but setting a `Vector0` to empty after an error involves an allocation, which may fail.
+This is nice and general, but setting a `Vector0` to empty after an error involves an allocation, which might fail.
 Also, having a default `Vector` represented as `{new T[0], 0, 0}` seems wasteful.
 For example, `Vector0<int> v[100]` costs 100 allocations.